-If your wheelie bin is lost, stolen or damaged, or if you have moved into a property that does not have any bins, a charge of £23 will be made for a replacement.
-The charge was approved by council on 16 October 2013 and introduced on 26 June 2014.
+If your wheelie bin is lost, stolen or damaged, or if you have moved into a property that does not have any bins, a charge of £25 will be made for a replacement.

 Please notify us as soon as possible if your bin has been lost, stolen or damaged.

 You will need to pay the charge in full at the time of your request.
 You can pay by debit or credit card.
-Please note that a charge will be made for payments made via credit cards.
 Unfortunately, we do not accept cheques or cash.

 We also hope the charges will encourage residents to look after their bins.
 This in turn may reduce incidents of anti-social behaviour, for example arson attacks and bin fires.

 There will be no concessions for this service.
-If you are experiencing financial hardship, you need to email or write to the Street Scene Services Team setting out the reasons why you cannot afford to pay.
+If you are experiencing financial hardship, you need to write to Heidi McDougall setting out the reasons why you cannot afford to pay.
 Each case will be considered on its own merits and account taken of the circumstances presented by you.
-Your letter/email will be responded to within 10 working days.
+Your letter will be responded to within 10 working days.

 Additional grey bins will only be provided to those residents that have six or more in the family.
 You will need to request an additional bin via our Customer Services Team.
 One of our Operational Supervisory Officers will make an appointment to carry out a waste audit at your property.
 If your request is successful then you will be issued with an “authorised” second grey bin for domestic waste only, free of charge.

 Additional grey bins for medical waste may be issued free of charge.
 You will need to request the additional bin via our Customer Services Team.
 One of our Operational Supervisory Officers will make an appointment to carry out a waste audit at your property.
 If your request is successful then you will be issued with an “authorised” second grey bin for medical waste only, free of charge